mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2014-07-06-grid-method.md

 comments: true
 ---

 A question I receive often is "how do you create such accurate line drawings in your Paper portraits."
-The short answer is practice… about 1,460 hours of practice.
+The short answer is practice... about 1,460 hours of practice.
 The longer and more helpful answer is, there are several techniques I use to achieve life-like drawings --- one of which I'm going to share with you now.

 {% include toc.html %}

 ## Why Use the Grid Method?

 If you've ever taken a basic drawing class there's a good chance you were introduced to the **grid method**.
 Teachers use it as a way to strengthen observation skills and help overcome left brain roadblocks beginners often fight against.
-It may not be the ideal tool to use with *Paper by 53*, but for those who struggle with drawing it can build a solid foundation for you creations.
+It may not be the ideal tool to use with **Paper by FiftyThree**, but for those who struggle with drawing it can build a solid foundation for you creations.

 ## Drawing the Grids

 Drawing grids is boring and tedious work that can easily add a few hours to prep time.
-A fact that I experienced when I first made the jump to drawing realistic portraits with Paper by 53.
+A fact that I experienced when I first made the jump to drawing realistic portraits with Paper by FiftyThree.
 I'm not trying to scare you off from using this method, just be prepared to invest time into creating straight and evenly spaced lines.

 <figure>
 	<img src="{{ site.url }}/images/paper-53-grid-tools.jpg" alt="tools for making grids">